NateEag/next-vcs/readme.md

 I use undo-tree in Emacs to have infinite undo that works sanely.

-Judicious application of WIP commits and Git's 'squash' concept could let you treat the VCS as a persistent, crash-proof undo system (especially if you auto-push such temporary commits to other machines in the background).
+Judicious application of WIP commits and Git's 'squash' concept could let you treat the VCS as a persistent, crash-proof, project-wide undo system (especially if you auto-push such temporary commits to other machines in the background).
+It might only make sense to auto-commit when a build runs successfully?
+Or perhaps auto-commit aggressively, but only advertise the commits with a successful build?
 Would need to think about marking states explicitly as 'checkpoints', because huge undo histories make it hard to find the last point you wanted to be at.
 Just namespaced tags for doing that?

 ## POC This On Top Of Git?